Spatio-temporal model via Locally Adaptive Regression Splines: Main results

 By including both spatial noise and measurement error in our model, we are accounting for the fact that the observed data may not be a perfect reflection of the true underlying process, and that there may be variability and errors that need to be taken into account when analyzing the data.
 This allows to consider a more realistic modeling framework.

-In Trend Filtering analysis, one of the often overlooked aspects has been the dependence of covariates.
-The nature of the dependence among covariates, which can often be observed in datasets, can play a pivotal role in dictating the stability and interpretability of the underlying trends.
-Recognizing this, our approach goes beyond conventional boundaries by granting permissions for the covariates to be dependent, see Assumption \ref{assume:tv functions}{\bf{a}}.
-Additionally, we acknowledge the presence of dependence within the spatial noise and also within the realm of measurement errors, see Assumption \ref{assume:tv functions}{\bf{c}} and {\bf{d}} respectively.
-Historically, such a comprehensive consideration has been notably absent from Trend Filtering studies.
-This broad view adds a fresh approach to our methods and strengthens the overall reliability and usefulness of the Trend Filtering approach.
-By considering these various factors, we set the foundation for a deeper and more complete understanding of the underlying processes.
+In {{Locally Adaptive Regression Splines}} and Trend Filtering analysis, one of the often overlooked aspects has been the dependence of covariates.
+The nature of the dependence among covariates, which can often be observed in datasets, can play a pivotal role in ensuring the stability and clarity of the trends identified.
+Recognizing this, our approach goes beyond conventional boundaries by allowing the covariates to be dependent, see Assumption \ref{assume:tv functions}{\bf{a}}.
+Additionally, we acknowledge the presence of dependence within the spatial noise and also within the measurement errors, see Assumption \ref{assume:tv functions}{\bf{c}} and {\bf{d}}, respectively.
+In the literature, such a comprehensive consideration has been notably absent from {{Locally Adaptive Regression Splines or}} Trend Filtering studies.
+This comprehensive approach brings a new perspective to our methods, enhancing the reliability and effectiveness of {{Locally Adaptive Regression Splines and}} Trend Filtering.
+By taking these factors into account, we lay the groundwork for a more in-depth and complete understanding of the underlying processes.

 Assumption \ref{assume:tv functions}{\bf{f}} is standard in the literature with spatial noise.
 For instance, \cite{wang2022low} focuses on the nonparametric estimation of covariance functions for functional data and employs a similar assumption, as shown on Page 3 of that paper.